Click2code/apache-spark-test/README.md

 # Apache Spark Test
 A small study project on how to create and run applications with [Apache Spark][spark].
 Its my personal study project and is mostly a copy/paste of a lot of resources available on the Internet to get the concepts on one page.

+We will be using the Structured Query Language (SQL), for a tutorial see the free [SQL tutorial by TutorialsPoint](http://www.tutorialspoint.com/sql/index.htm).

 # Introduction
 Apache Spark is an Open Source distributed general-purpose cluster computing framework with in-memory data processing engine that can do ETL, analytics, machine learning and graph processing on large volumes of data at rest (batch processing) or in motion (streaming processing) with rich concise high-level APIs for the programming languages: Scala, Python, Java, R, and SQL.